-Vickie has taught creative writing and given lectures at the Claremont Graduate University, 826LA, the Center Theater Group, and her alma maters Williams College, Bell Gardens High School, and UC Riverside, where she earned a Master of Fine Arts degree in 2015.
+Vickie has taught creative writing and given craft talks since 2008 at the Claremont Graduate University, 826 Valencia, the Center Theater Group, and her alma maters, Williams College, Bell Gardens High School, and UC-Riverside, where she earned a Master of Fine Arts degree in 2015.
 Vickie also holds a Master’s degree in Public Affairs from UT-Austin.

-All work on this website is protected under the “Attribution Non-Commercial No Derivatives” license.
+All work on this website is protected under the “Attribution Noncommercial No Derivatives” license.
 View at: http://creativecommons.org/licenses/by-nc-nd/3.0/